MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.

 Sector 1 distress beacons are worth visiting.
 You have blue options from Rock crew (good) and Rock Plating (okay).

-### Balance Mod

-Doors are much cheaper (30), but still not worth it unless you’re trying to improve your odds of finding other systems later.
-Rock Plating sells for 30, Fire Bomb for 22, Teleporter costs 80.

-Oxygen-3 costs 30 scrap, making it more attractive as a "safety upgrade" for the Flagship.

 ## Rock C